Shixing79/XAI_Agent/README.md

 - **Explainable AI:** Get local and global feature importance using SHAP.
 - **Data Exploration:** Query the underlying dataset with Python/pandas expressions.
 - **Visualization:** Generate partial dependence plots for model features.
-- **Web Search:** Retrieve external information using the Tavily API.
 - **Clarification:** The agent can ask follow-up questions for ambiguous queries.

 ## Usage